Difference between Heuristic and Biases and their types?

 • Affect heuristic:

-This type of heuristic can be seen when we display a tendency to make a decision or evolution on something on the basis of a good or bad feeling that we may be having.
-Essentially it is when we rely on our intuition to make a decision.
+This type of heuristic can be seen when we display a tendency to make a decision or evolve on something based on a good or bad feeling that we may be having.
+Essentially it is when we rely on our intuition to make a decision.Β

 • Anchoring heuristic:

 This type of heuristic can be seen when we display a tendency to anchor our decision based on a pre-set number or value in our mind when dealing with an uncertain number or value.
-Additionally, we also adjust our evaluation on what seems reasonable to us.
+Additionally, we adjust our evaluation to what seems reasonable to us.

 This type of heuristic can be seen when we display a tendency to make a decision or evolution based on how one thing seems similar to another thing.
 We place far greater importance on the similarity between two things and do not take into account individual features, properties, or characteristics.